crawfis/ML_JumpingCars/README.md

 If we do populate the simulation with many instances, what is the best strategy?

 ## Magic Numbers
-Speed, Box Collider size, Jump force, Drag,
+Enemy spacing, enemy speed, enemy Box Collider size, player jump force, Drag, etc.
+We could extend the Environment with settings to config all of these random numbers.
+We would also need to add additional observations.

 ## Extensions
 Double jumps, Controlled force.